kaijchang/LearnTheSpire/README.md

 2018-11-17 11:23:43,722 - learnthespire - INFO - Found 4 THE_SILENT runs
 ```

-- Train a feed-forward neural network with our past run data, using `train_model.py`, using the supplied training data file.
+- Train a feed-forward neural network with our past run data with `train_model.py`, using the supplied training data file.

 ```bash
 python3 train_model.py IRONCLAD_TRAINING_DATA